1jour1vin

 Food and wine pairings

-Enjoy with a porcini mushroom risotto, roast free-range chicken, grilled flank steak, duck breast, quail stuffed with foie gras, veal cutlets, barbecued beef burger, eel stew, or pan-fried sweetbreads with mushrooms.
+Pair it with a porcini mushroom risotto, roast free-range chicken, grilled flank steak, duck breast, quail stuffed with foie gras, veal cutlets, a barbecue-grilled beef burger, eel stew, or pan-seared sweetbreads with mushrooms.
 It also pairs very well with cheeses such as Comté, Beaufort, Brebis des Pyrénées, Tête de Moine, or Saint Nectaire.

 Bettane & Desseauve